datacarpentry/python-ecology-lesson/01-starting-with-data.md

 # Summary Plotting Challenge

-Create a stacked bar plot, with weight on the Y axis, and the stacked variables being sex.
+Create a stacked bar plot, with weight on the Y axis, and the stacked variable being sex.
 The plot should show total weight by sex for each plot.
 Some tips are below to help you solve this challenge: